Mentoring & Leadership Expert. Entrepreneur. Author. Cyclist.

 As a former Silicon Valley corporate attorney and a current entrepreneur, CEO, and manager, Ann knows people from many dynamics.
 Working alongside some of the best and brightest lawyers, entrepreneurs, VCs, and business owners, Ann incorporated companies, negotiated mergers, managed venture-backed financings, and held the hands of many anxious CEOs …and loved it.
 She then started her own law firm representing over 75 entrepreneurs, grew it until her CEOs became friends, and then sold it to a larger firm that continues to represent entrepreneurs and start-ups nationwide.

-In 2003 Ann used her moxie to launch LifeMoxie Mentoring & Leadership, a leadership consulting firm, and MentorLead, a cloud-based software application to build better bosses, stronger communities, and more effective organizations.
-Her programs, books and speeches tackle ongoing workplace challenges such as: culture and engagement, leadership development, succession planning, integrating Millennials, and onboarding.
-Her programs are loved by clients such as Kaiser Permanente, Duke Energy, Macy’s, and Cabela’s.
+In 2003 Ann used her moxie to launch LifeMoxie Mentoring & Leadership, a leadership consulting firm, and MentorLead, a cloud-based software application to build better bosses, collaborative communities and more effective organizations.
+Her programs, books, and speeches; tackling ongoing workplace challenges, are loved by clients such as Kaiser Permanente, Duke Energy, Macy’s, Bloomingdales, and Cabela's.

 As a speaker and author, Ann prepares people to execute powerfully in ever-changing environments.
 From keynotes to leadership programs to executive retreats, Ann turns the kaleidoscope to help audiences see the potential and the power of their role.
-She is on the faculty of the Institute for Management Studies (IMS) and the author of four books: Ambition on a Mission (2007), Moxie for Managers (2011), Why Mentoring Matters (2013), and Moxie for Mentoring (2016).
-They have become popular books for companies who are committed to creating and keeping strong leaders and strong cultures in this fiercely competitive marketplace.
+She is on the faculty of the Institute for Management Studies (IMS) and the author of three books: Ambition on a Mission (2007), Moxie for Managers (2011), Why Mentoring Matters (2013).
+They have become popular books for companies that are committed to creating and keeping strong leaders and strong cultures in this fiercely competitive marketplace.

-In 2012 Ann founded the Mentoring Council where hundreds of program administrators, leaders, and HR professionals go to connect, share resources, benchmark progress, and exchange best practices.
+In 2012 Ann founded the Mentoring Leaders Circle, where hundreds of program administrators, leaders, and HR professionals go to connect, share resources, benchmark progress and exchange best practices.

-Ann earned the Certified Speaking Professional designation from the National Speakers Association, was awarded Outstanding Business Woman of the Year by the American Business Women’s Association, and honored with the Vanguard Award from The McGraw-Hill Companies for her contributions to their employees.
+Ann earned the Certified Speaking Professional designation from the National Speakers Association, was awarded Outstanding Business Woman of the Year by the American Business Women’s Association, a Leading Women Entrepreneur by LWE, and honored with the Vanguard Award from The McGraw-Hill Companies for her contributions to their employees.

 She earned her B.S. in Accountancy from University of Illinois, J.D. from Chicago-Kent Law School, CPA from Illinois, and license to practice law in Illinois and California.